limine-bootloader/limine/README.md

 ## Building the bootloader

-*These steps are not necessary if cloning a binary release. if so, skip to* *"Installing Limine binaries".*
+*These steps are not necessary if cloning a binary release.
+If so, skip to* *"Installing Limine binaries".*

 ### Building the toolchain